bcornelusse/ELEC0447-analysis-power-systems/lecture3.md

 ## What is a power flow analysis?

-Power flow (or load flow) analysis is about determining the electrical state of a system, when information about power generated or consumed is available at nodes of the network, and considering that the voltage level is regulated at some buses.
+Power flow (or load flow) analysis is about determining the *electrical state of a system*, when information about power generated or consumed is available at nodes of the network, and considering that the voltage level is regulated at some buses.

 This type of analysis is commonly used by power companies for planning and operation purposes.

-If voltage magnitude and angles were measured at all buses, then it would boil down to solving a set of simple linear equations.
+- If voltage magnitude and angles were measured at all buses,
+ - then it would boil down to solving a set of simple linear equations.
-In a similar way, mesh or nodal analysis could be used if we had a full model of the system, even without all voltage measurements.
+- In a similar way, mesh or nodal analysis could be used if we had a full model of the system,
+ - even without all voltage measurements.
-But here the situation is different, because we mainly have access to *power* measurements.
-The system is no more linear.
+- But here the situation is different, because we mainly have access to *power* measurements.

----

-## SCADA systems: a note about measurement and communication

-SCADA means "supervisory control and data aquisition".
-This video defines a number of terms that are commonly used.

-.center[<iframe width="600" height="450" src="https://www.youtube.com/embed/nlFM1q9QPJw" frameborder="0"  allowfullscreen></iframe>]
+ - The system is no more linear.

 ---